 U.S. Steel’s Mon Valley Works in Southwestern Pennsylvania and Gary Works in Indiana strictly use blast furnaces, producing nearly 6 million tons a year of specialized steel for automobiles and other products that can’t be made with electric arc furnaces, according to Malkowski.

-The direct reduced iron facility is piece of the $11 billion that Nippon Steel, the Japanese steelmaker that bought U.S. Steel last year, plans to invest in its new holdings by 2029.
+The direct reduced iron facility is a piece of the $11 billion in investments that Nippon Steel, the Japanese steelmaker that bought U.S. Steel last year, plans for its new holdings by 2029.
+This money is allowing the Big River investment to happen “years sooner than would have otherwise been possible,” U.S. Steel CEO David Burritt said in a statement.

 Nippon is sinking $100 million into a new slag recycler at the Edgar Thomson Works, the 151-year-old steel plant in Braddock and North Braddock.
 The Allegheny County Health Department granted a critical air quality permit for the project in February.